natepill/Make-School-Projects/README.md

 # Make School Projects

-This is my first IOS app at the Make School Summer Academy 2018
+This repo contains projects that I developed at my time at Make School Summer Academy 2018